Fred055/TequliasRestaurant-MVC-/README.md

 ## 📌 Features

 - ✅ Responsive homepage with navigation
-- 📅 Online table reservation system
 - 🧾 Menu listing and categorization
-- 🧑‍🍳 Admin panel for managing dishes and bookings
+- 🧑‍🍳 Admin panel for managing dishes
-- 📥 Contact form for customer inquiries
 - 🧩 Modular MVC architecture with separation of concerns

 ## 🛠 Tech Stack